suborbital/subo/README.md

-# subo, the Suborbital CLI
+# Subo, the Suborbital CLI

 Subo is the command-line helper for working with the Suborbital Development Platform.
 Subo is used to build Wasm Runnables, run FaaS servers, generate config files, and more over time.